cginternals/glbinding/README.md

 ## Cross-Platform Package Managers

 As one of the cross-platform package managers, *conan* provides glbinding in its [center index](https://conan.io/center/glbinding).
-You can use the folling line to install glbinding using conan:
+You can use the following line to install glbinding using conan:

 ```bash
 > conan install glbinding/3.1.0@